Indigenous Women in Community Leadership

 - Mentorship and facilitator support during community engagement portion of program.

 What are the dates of the IWCL Program, when do I go to Antigonish, N.S., how long am I there?

 The IWCL program is 5 months in duration from September 9, 2019 – February 14, 2020.

 Participants take part in a pre-residency online program during the month of September.
 This includes a time commitment of approximately three days in total.
 The online component is flexible and can be undertaken at times convenient to participants.
 There will be two 2-hour mandatory webinars during this month.

-For the residency component, Participants arrive on campus at St. Francis Xavier University, Antigonish, Nova Scotia on September 30, 2018 and participate in full day classes from October 1 – 23, 2018.
-A graduation ceremony for the on-campus portion of the program will take place on October 23rd.
-Participants return home on October 24th and work on community engagement projects for three months until January 30, 2019.
+For the residency component, Participants arrive on campus at St. Francis Xavier University, Antigonish, Nova Scotia on October 13, 2019 and participate in full day classes from October 14 – November 1, 2019.
+A celebration marking the end of the on-campus portion of the program will take place on November 1, 2019.
+Participants return home on November 2, 2019 and work on community engagement projects for three months until February 14, 2020.